-Although no external remuneration consultants were appointed for the financial year under review, the RC has full authority to engage external remuneration consultants as and when the need arises.
+Although no external remuneration consultants were engaged by the Company during FY2021, the RC has full authority to engage external remuneration consultants as and when the need arises.
 The expense of such services shall be borne by the Company.

 Level and Mix of Remuneration